Why Blockchain Development in Singapore is Emerging?

 One of the Singapore-based startups, DLT Ledgers, has built the blockchain software for the supply chain industry.
 Also, the company is awarded with Best Blockchain App for Supply chain award by CXO Honour.

 DLT Ledgers assures to provide end-to-end traceability records in an immutable and secure way.
 Also, it helps to combat products fraud with advanced mathematical algorithms.

 The blockchain technology is used in domestic payments, international remittances, securities trading and more.
 Info-communications Media Development Authority along with the several banks have come together to develop a prototype that called as KYC Blockchain.The blockchain would help various financial institutes and banks to verify their customer’s identities and details in an efficient and transparent way.

 Blockchain Incubator Programme Launched in Singapore

-As per the media release, a few factors on which the five projects were selected for the inaugural batch were business model team’s background, their industry experience, technical expertise and on market reviews.
+According to the media release, a few factors on which the five projects were selected for the inaugural batch were business model team’s background, their industry experience, technical expertise and market reviews.